Benito Mussolini: Propaganda and cult of personality

 Mussolini's foremost priority was the subjugation of the minds of the Italian people through the use of propaganda.
 The regime promoted a lavish cult of personality centered on the figure of Mussolini.
-He pretended to incarnate the new fascist Übermensch, promoting an aesthetic of exasperated Machismo that attributed to him quasi-divine capacities.
-At various times after 1922, Mussolini personally took over the ministries of the interior, foreign affairs, colonies, corporations, defense, and public works.
+He pretended to incarnate the new fascist Übermensch, and his apparent tirelessness on the job "facilitated popular interpretations of his abilities as quasi-divine".
+At various times after 1922, Mussolini personally took over the ministries of the interior, foreign affairs, colonies, corporations, defence, and public works.
 Sometimes he held as many as seven departments simultaneously, as well as the premiership.
-He was also head of the all-powerful Fascist Party and the armed local fascist militia, the MVSN or "Blackshirts", who terrorized incipient resistance in the cities and provinces.
-He would later form the OVRA, an institutionalized secret police that carried official state support.
+He was also head of the all-powerful Fascist Party and the armed local fascist militia, the MVSN or "Blackshirts", who terrorised incipient resistance in the cities and provinces.
+He would later form the OVRA, an institutionalised secret police that carried official state support.
 In this way he succeeded in keeping power in his own hands and preventing the emergence of any rival.

-Mussolini also portrayed himself as a valiant sportsman and a skilled musician.
 All teachers in schools and universities had to swear an oath to defend the fascist regime.
 Newspaper editors were all personally chosen by Mussolini, and only those in possession of a certificate of approval from the Fascist Party could practice journalism.
-These certificates were issued in secret; Mussolini thus skillfully created the illusion of a "free press".
+These certificates were issued in secret; Mussolini thus skilfully created the illusion of a "free press".
 The trade unions were also deprived of any independence and were integrated into what was called the "corporative" system.
-The aim, inspired by medieval guilds and never completely achieved, was to place all Italians in various professional organizations or corporations, all under clandestine governmental control.
+The aim was to place all Italians in various professional organisations or "corporations", all under clandestine governmental control.

 Large sums of money were spent on highly visible public works and on international prestige projects.
-These included as the Blue Riband ocean liner SS Rex; setting aeronautical records with the world's fastest seaplane, the Macchi M.C.72; and the transatlantic flying boat cruise of Italo Balbo, which was greeted with much fanfare in the United States when it landed in Chicago in 1933.
+These included the Blue Riband ocean liner SS Rex; setting aeronautical records with the world's fastest seaplane, the Macchi M.C.72; and the transatlantic flying boat cruise of Italo Balbo, which was greeted with much fanfare in the United States when it landed in Chicago in 1933.

 The principles of the doctrine of Fascism were laid down in an article by eminent philosopher Giovanni Gentile and Mussolini himself that appeared in 1932 in the Enciclopedia Italiana.
 Mussolini always portrayed himself as an intellectual, and some historians agree.
 Gunther called him "easily the best educated and most sophisticated of the dictators", and the only national leader of 1940 who was an intellectual.
 German historian Ernst Nolte said that "His command of contemporary philosophy and political literature was at least as great as that of any other contemporary European political leader."